codenotary/codenotary.io/pages/blog/when-digital-certificates-fail.md

 Here we can see digital certificates first adding a sense of trust to a compromised piece of software, and then ruining the trust chain for legitimate assets.

 The problem with Digital Certificates is that they are only able to express that a piece of software is coming from a certain party, unmodified.
 Trust is static and never to change, never to be revised.
+This does not work in a world heading towards zero-trust models, where trust is dynamic and fine-grained.

 # Trust Agility